chetanc10/wee/README.md

-# wee – Project Environment Helper
+# wee – Work Environment Enhancer

 `wee` is a lightweight Bash-based tool to **create and manage project-specific environments**.
 It integrates with [mise](https://mise.jdx.dev/) to automatically load your environment when you **enter a project directory** and unload it when you **leave**.